HomagGroup/HOMAG-Connect/Applications/MmrMobile/Documentation/README.md

 instanceId *(Optional)*     | string   | The id of the instance
 machineType *(Optional)*    | string   | Type of machine
 counterId *(Optional)*      | string   | Id of the counter
-granularity *(Optional)*    | string   | Specifies granualrity of the returned data (hourly, daily, weekly, monthly) Default will be like the following: 1 day: hourly, 2-14 days: daily, 15 days - 3 months: weekly, every timespan requested bigger than 3 months: monthly if not asked specifically.
+granularity *(Optional)*    | string   | Specifies granualrity of the returned data (hour, day, week, month).
+Default will be like the following: 1 day: hourly, 2-14 days: daily, 15 days - 3 months: weekly, every timespan requested bigger than 3 months: monthly if not asked specifically.
 The hourly data is only available for the last 14 days.

 #### Output
 Property       | Type     | Description